OT-OSM/linux_armour/README.md

 Future Proposed Changes
 -----------------------
-We will add support for other os as well.
+Will add support for other os as well.

 References
 ----------